Cavender-Bares-Lab/Data-management-lab/docs/user-guide/user_guide.md

 #### Step 1 - Clone or update the webpage repository in your local machine.

-If you and someone has been working on this webpage or you recent started it is crucial to have the updated version.
+If you and someone has been working on this webpage or you recently started, it is crucial to have the updated version.

-If you recent started, you can clone the github repository to your local machine using RStudio following:
+If you recently started, you can clone the github repository to your local machine using RStudio following:

     File > New Project ... > Select Version Control > Select Git